-My family didn’t understand what I have been going through.
-Even my girlfriend (now wife, Stephanie) didn’t seem to care (she hasn’t started studying for her own CPA exam at that time).
+My family didn’t understand what I had been going through.
+Even my girlfriend (now wife, Stephanie) didn’t seem to care (she hadn’t started studying for her own CPA exam at that time).
 It was tough to fight the battle alone.

 The exam result was out, and I had to break the bad news.
 Then, I realized that they did care — they just didn’t know how to help.
 To be fair, they wanted to leave me alone because I was always busy.

-In the second attempt I tried to tell them about the exam and be physically around more.
+On the second attempt, I tried to tell them about the exam and be physically around more.
 For example, instead of locking myself up in my room, I went to their places with the review books.
-They never bothered me when I studied, but little gestures like a glass of water or a nice home-made meal cheered me up and made the studying less tedious.
+They never bothered me when I studied, but little gestures like a glass of water or a nice homemade meal cheered me up and made the studying less tedious.

-Note that I say “suitable” and not the “best”, because the choice of the course depends on your own background and learning style.
-Some candidates can study with the CFAI text books alone.
-I used Schweser back then but if Elan Guides were available then, I would have given it a try.
+Note that I say “suitable” and not the “best” because the choice of the course depends on your own background and learning style.
+Some candidates can study with the CFAI textbooks alone.
+I used Kaplan Schweser back then, but if Elan Guides had been available back then, I would have given them a try.

 Please check out the comparison of the CFA review courses here.

-Looking at the dismal pass rates, more than half of the candidates went through your same exact experience.
+Looking at the dismal pass rates, more than half of the candidates went through the same exact experience.
 But some got the commitment to move on and get the Charter.
 Can you do it?
-If you are reading this post to this very end, you have a heart to succeed, and I am quite certain you can.
+If you are reading this post to this very end, you have the heart to succeed, and I am quite certain you can.